Uphaar fire tragedy: Sushil Ansal played fraud to get passport renewed, police tells court | Law-Order

 The matter has been adjourned for January 31, 2022.

+The police also said that a supplementary charge sheet will be filed in the case soon, along with the sanctions from the authorities concerned to prosecute Ansal.

-The case was lodged in the direction of the Delhi High Court while hearing a petition by Association of Victims of Uphaar Tragedy (AVUT) chairperson Neelam Krishnamoorthy alleging that Ansal concealed or gave false information to the authorities for a renewal of his passport.
+The case was lodged on the direction of the Delhi High Court while hearing a petition by Association of Victims of Uphaar Tragedy (AVUT) chairperson Neelam Krishnamoorthy alleging that Ansal concealed or gave false information to the authorities for renewal of his passport.

+Krishnamoorthy said that it took Delhi Police more than two years since the high court's direction to file the charge sheet despite the fact that that a detailed inquiry report by MEA was available on record.

+“We hope that the sanction under section 15 of Passport Act is granted at the earliest, for the trial to commence.
+In past too Sushi Ansal has taken the advantage of delayed trial and got scot free after being held guilty for the death of 59 people.
+I hope this matter will be decided at the earliest,” she said.

+As per rules, the passport application for new/ re-issue/ replacement of lost/ damaged passport issued by the Ministry of External Affairs mandates the applicant to disclose whether he is involved in any criminal case or not and to produce the NOC from the concerned court in case they are involved in any criminal prosecution.

+The plea claimed that Ansal was holding two passports.
+The court had also noted in an order that his passport number given to the court in 2018 was different from the earlier one mentioned in 2008.

-A fire at the Uphaar cinema during the screening of the Hindi film 'Border' on June 13, 1997, had claimed 59 lives.
+The fire at the Uphaar cinema had broken out during the screening of Hindi film 'Border' on June 13, 1997 had claimed 59 lives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)